cloudfoundry-attic/cf-docs-deprecated/content/tools/STS/configuring-STS.md

 +   [Eclipse download](http://www.eclipse.org/downloads/)

     Confirm that you have **Eclipse IDE for JEE Developers** so that all known dependencies are satisfied.
-(In Eclipse, click **Help > About Eclipse** to view the version of Eclipse you have installed.)
+    (In Eclipse, click **Help > About Eclipse** to view the version of Eclipse you have installed.).
+    The minimum supported Eclipse JEE package is **Indigo**.

 +   [SpringSource Tool Suite download](http://www.springsource.com/downloads/sts)

-    Install version 2.6.1 or higher.
+    Install version 2.9.0 or higher.

++   Cloud Foundry Integration 1.0.0 is currently the latest release of the integration, and is the first version to be open sourced under the
+    Eclipse Public License (EPL).
+As a consequence, earlier versions of Cloud Foundry Integration, including those with version number 2.7.0, cannot be upgraded to the latest version, 1.0.0.
+Users must first uninstall older Cloud Foundry Integrations prior to installing the latest version.

 ## Installing the Cloud Foundry Integration Extension in STS